Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 The Red Night Light Feature is On

 Some models of Crane humidifiers are equipped with a night light feature.
 The nightlight has multiple colors that provide a soothing glow at night.
 You can set a specific color by pressing the button.
-So, it is possible that you may have accidentally set the nightlight color as red.
-That could be the reason your humidifier shows red light.
+So, you may have accidentally set the nightlight color as red.
+That could be the reason your humidifier shows a red light.

 Faulty Water Level Sensor